Read interviews with two students from the MSc programme in Environment and Development:

 What kind of work does Environment and Development prepare you for?

-I think this programme really prepares you for the real world, in developing countries and with people, where you can make a difference on the local level but also in a global context.
-There are lots of opportunities to work with NGOs - Non Governmental Organisations - and there are also opportunities to do research and developmental work or maybe get a job with UN.
+It prepares you for the real world – in developing countries and with people, where you can make a difference on the local level but also in a global context.
+There are lots of opportunities to work with NGOs and there are also opportunities to do research and developmental work or maybe get a job with UN.

 How do you find Copenhagen?